olgupila/STORM-AI-devkit-2025/docs/installation.md

 # Participant Devkit Installation

-We will release the full devkit on December 16, 2024.
+Components of the STORM-AI Devkit will continue to be released and documented here throughout Phase 0 and will be available in full by the launch of Phase 1 on December 16th.

 In the meantime, please ensure that you have the prerequisites ready.